Playing-Based Program That Has Students

 Simply Music is the largest playing-based music education institution in the world.
 Our unique approach has students of all ages playing great-sounding contemporary, classical, blues, and accompaniment pieces--Immediately--from their very first lessons.
 Our students experience learning music in a natural way with a focus on the sheer FUN and pleasure of playing!

-Traditional methods insist that beginners learn to read music as the means of learning to play.
+How is this program different?
+Traditional programs often start with teaching students how to read music as the means of learning to play.
+In that environment, the students ability to decode all of the symbols completely dictates their ability to play.
 This removes the natural connection between student and instrument and commonly, it removes all the fun, too.
 In fact, expecting students to read music before they've learned to play is like expecting children to read and spell before they've learned to talk.

 We temporarily delay reading and appropriately introduce a revolutionary, 'playing-based' approach.
 We teach students how to play by immersing them in the process of playing using unique concepts that unfold directly onto the keyboard, producing unprecedented results.